gamingsolved/paperspace-api-php-client/README.md

 [Paperspace API](https://paperspace.github.io/paperspace-node/index.html), and uses these specs to auto-generate PHP clients based on [Guzzle](https://github.com/guzzle/guzzle), which can be used to work with the API.

-The resulting clients are provided as a library through the Composer ecosystem via this repository.
+The resulting clients are provided as a library through the Composer ecosystem.

 ## Installation